Coles Web Scraper Breakdown: 5 Effective Techniques I Used in My Capstone Project for Scraping Pricing Data

 Note: All data was stored locally for private academic analysis and **not published, redistributed, or monetized**.

-This article reflects personal academic research and does not endorse or promote unauthorized scraping.
-All findings are based on browser-visible data as of 6 June, 2025.
+This article reflects personal technical exploration and does not endorse or promote unauthorized scraping.
+All findings are based on browser-visible network-activity as of 6 June, 2025 without breaching authentication or protected systems.
 All activities:

-• Did not access login-only areas or secure APIs
+• Did not access login-only areas or secured APIs

 • Used visible client-side traffic only

-• Did not flood or overload any server
+• Did not overload, flood or harm any server

 Share this: